ayobamiogunmolasuyi/FirnLearn/README.md

 FirnLearn is built upon widely used Python libraries (Keras and Scikit-learn).

 # FirnLearn Models
-Profile predictions with these models can be done using the Profile_predictions.py script.
+Three main models developed for FirnLearn are described below/ Profile predictions with these models can be conducted using the Profile_predictions.py script.

 **Artificial Neural Network**: Artificial Neural Networks (ANNs) are nonlinear statistical models that recognize relationships and patterns between the input and output variables of structured data in a manner that models the biological neurons of the human brain (Hatie and others, 2009; O’Shea and Nash, 2015).
 The FirnLearn ANN model is trained with the ann_training.py script.